 While flipping, rotating, and reflecting the image does not change the way in which the object is sonified, there are two options (Region Modes) to manipulate the section of the image that is sonified.
 These options change the amount of the picture that is sonified.
 The two options are found in either the Viewport button or the Custom button in the Sonification panel.
-Viewport is the default and that is the top button found on the right, whereas the Custom button is at the same height but to the left of the Viewport button.
+Custom is the default and is the top button found on the left, whereas the Viewport button is at the same height but to the right of the Custom button.